 And so it was.
 It knocked our flippin’ socks off.

 - 6 dried New Mexican chiles

 - 4 cloves garlic, peeled

 Cut the heads off the chiles and shake out all the seeds.
 Cut the chiles up with a pair of scissors (or rip them by hand) into large pieces.

 Heat a large skillet on medium low.
 Place the dried chile pieces on the skillet to heat, pressing down to blister.
 Turn the chiles over and heat a few seconds more.

 Bring a small pot of water to boil.
 Place the chiles into a non-reactive bowl and pour enough boiling water into the bowl to cover the chiles.
 Place a lid over the bowl and allow to sit for at least an hour, to soften the chiles.

-Pull the chiles out of the soaking water and place in a blender with the chicken stock, tomato sauce, garlic, cumin, oregano, and salt.
+Pull the chiles out of the soaking water and place in a blender with the chicken stock, tomato sauce, garlic, cumin, oregano, salt, and sugar.
 Blend until liquefied, about a minute.

 This is a smoky, savory, slightly spicy enchilada sauce.
 Just as I wanted it.